When you have lost a loved one, even simple questions in casual small talk can quickly become awkward in conversations.

 She prayed that she would live to see her grandkids.

-She got to meet one of them.
+My mom got to meet one of them.

 He was two years old when she died.

-So how has this shaped me?
+So how have their deaths shaped me?

 I have experienced death at a young age and all the challenges of my younger years revolving around a special needs child, as they should have.